-Start reading on your Kindle in bed, then the next morning, pick up exactly where you left off on your iPhone while you are on the train.
+Start reading on your Kindle in bed, then the following day, pick up exactly where you left off on your iPhone while you are on the train.

 My eyes love ebooks

-I don’t know how many times I have had to abandon reading a paperback because the font size was far too small for my eyes.
+I don’t know how often I have had to abandon reading a paperback because the font size was too small for my eyes.

 Did I mention cheap?

-It’s not a book at all
+An ebook is not a book at all

 When you have read a physical book, you can lend it to a friend, give it to your local hospital or sell it to a secondhand bookstore.

-Big brother might be watching you
+Big Brother might be watching you

 Therefore, if Amazon can count the pages you have read, it is proof enough that your reading can be and is being monitored.

 You are only renting

-You access it and read it under the terms and conditions of the retailer, which of course, you have never read.
+You access it and read it under the terms and conditions of the retailer.
+Of course, you never read it.

-If you did take the time to read these draconian pages of fine print, you may be surprised to discover that the service provider or retailer reserves the right to deny access to any ebook you purchased.
+In that case, you might be surprised to discover that the service provider or retailer reserves the right to deny access to any ebook you purchased.